mansimann/chest-x-ray-classification/README.md

 ### Testing Results

-Output predictions were generated for the test input samples and then compared to the true label values.
+Output predictions were generated for the test input samples and  compared to the true label values.

 See `sklearn.metrics.classification_report` and `sklearn.metrics.ConfusionMatrixDisplay` for more details.